Javascript is not enabled.

 Medicare

-Like Social Security payments, Medicare benefits are mandatory spending and will largely continue as normal.
+Like Social Security payments, Medicare benefits are mandatory spending and largely continue as normal during a shutdown.
 Enrollees can still go to the doctor or hospital and get their drug prescriptions filled.
 Depending on how long a shutdown lasts, medical providers could see a lag in their payments.

-If you want to enroll in Medicare during a shutdown, you can still go to ssa.gov and fill out an application.
-The Medicare hotline (800-633-4227) will continue to operate.
+If you want to enroll in Medicare during a shutdown, you can still go to the Social Security website, ssa.gov, and fill out an application.
+(The SSA handles Medicare enrollment.)
+The Medicare hotline (800-633-4227) continues to operate.

 Mail delivery